 As you may know from firsthand experience, finding the right heating and cooling system for your needs can be a difficult task.
 Fortunately, the skilled technicians here at Jon Wayne Heating & Air will be able to help you select the right solution.
-We provide service and installation of a variety of HVAC solutions including hybrid heating and cooling for homes and businesses in both the Springfield and Mount Vernon areas.
+We provide service and installation of a variety of HVAC solutions including hybrid heating and cooling for homes and businesses in both the Springfield and Mt Vernon areas.
 If you’re interested in a hybrid heating and cooling system, here is some information that can help you make a sound decision.

 What Is a Hybrid Heating and Cooling System?

 While a traditional heating and cooling system combines a furnace with an air conditioner, a hybrid heating and cooling system combines an electric heat pump with a gas furnace to save energy.
 A hybrid system can detect changes in temperature and react accordingly to ensure optimal comfort for the homeowner.
 Unlike a traditional heating and cooling system, a hybrid system will switch to the most energy efficient method to cool or heat a home.
 Hybrid heating and cooling systems typically appeal most to homeowners who want more control over their utility bills.

 The main reason homeowners consider a hybrid heating and cooling system is to enjoy lower utility bills without negatively impacting their comfort.
 Even during the colder temperatures we see during harsh Missouri winters, a heat pump can use heat from the air to keep a home warm throughout.
 However, when the heat pump can’t find enough ambient heat in the air, the system will switch to natural gas.
 This transition occurs automatically and the homeowner can choose the switch point.

 In the spring and summer, the system will pump ambient heat outside to cool the home.
 If the heat pump can’t cool the house on its own, the furnace blower will kick in as a variable-speed fan to move the air and make it feel even cooler.